-We were pleased to have a productive year, reviewing five new manuscript proposals in 2018.
-Two were accepted for publication: Collateral Damages: Saving and Losing the City by Meredith Greif and Becoming an Adult in Uncertain Times by Robert Crosnoe and Shannon E. Cavanagh.
-We look forward to seeing these exciting projects in their full, published form.
+We were pleased to have a productive year, reviewing seven new manuscript proposals in 2019.
+One was accepted for publication: Learning to Lead: The Intersectional Politics of the Second Generation by Veronica Terriquez.
+We look forward to seeing this exciting project in its full, published form.

-We continued to work with the authors of four additional forthcoming manuscripts.
-Two book projects, one by Reginald Byron and Vincent Roscigno, and a second by Jennie Brand are working towards a full manuscript in 2019.
-A manuscript by Grace Kao, Kara Joyner, and Kelly Stamper Balistreri is in the process of final revision.
-Finally, Deborah Carr’s book on aging and the life course came out in April 2019.
+We continued to work with the authors of five additional forthcoming manuscripts.
+Three book projects, one by Reginald Byron and Vincent Roscigno, a second by Jennie Brand, and a third by Robert Crosnoe and Shannon Cavanagh are working towards a full manuscript by summer 2020.
+A manuscript by Meredith Greif is ready for its seminar, which will be scheduled in late May 2020.
+Finally, Grace Kao, Kara Joyner, and Kelly Stamper Balistreri’s book on interracial friendships and romantic relationships (The Company We Keep) came out in October 2019.

-In July 2018, Sites Unseen: Uncovering Hidden Hazards in American Cities by Scott Frickel and Jim Elliott was published.
-This book was also featured at the Rose Series Author-Meets-Critic session at the 2018 ASA Annual Meeting.
-The panel, which included Chris Mele, David Pellow, Jeremy Pais, and Lori Peek, added their unanimous praise and insightful comments on this rigorous, timely, and important research.
+In January 2019, Golden Years?
+Social Inequalities in Later Life by Deborah Carr was published.
+This book was also featured at the Rose Series Author-Meets-Critic session at the 2019 ASA Annual Meeting.
+The panel, which included Pamela Herd, Kenneth F. Ferraro, Corey M. Abramson, and Madonna Harrington Meyer, added their unanimous praise and insightful comments on this rigorous, timely, and important book.
 It was well-attended, with a spirited Q&A segment following the critics’ commentaries.

-We are grateful for the 28 members on our 2018 editorial board and would particularly like to thank outgoing members Joyce M. Bell, Sylvia A. Fuller, Alexandra Hrycak, Tomas R. Jimenez, John T. Lang, Lori Peek, Andres Villarreal, Sara Wakefield, and Geoff K. Ward for their service.
-We brought on 9 new members who will start January 2019:
+We are grateful for the 20 members on our 2019 editorial board and would particularly like to thank outgoing members Shelly Brown-Jeffy, Shawna Hudson, and Brian Mayer for their service.
+We brought on 10 new members who started January 2020:

 - Fernando Rivera, University of Central Florida